Gvb3a/assistant/README.md

 - [ ] Allow llm to read the mail
 - [ ] [langchain](https://python.langchain.com/v0.2/docs/tutorials/agents/)?
 - [ ] Enable other users (without google calendar, but still)
+- [ ] If I'm going to do other people's access, I need to catch error.
+- [ ] Add a temporary message.
+It may display additional information.
+- [ ] For Tavily, add a promt transformation